maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 The idea behind conditional loading is to use JavaScript to test if there is enough screen real estate to display certain pieces of content, say for example a sidebar or a large image.
 If there is enough room then load the content, if not, don't.

 A great idea, but beyond the scope of this chapter and the section it belongs to: Setting up a Foundation.
-To help you explore this idea though, here is a list of articles iin publication order that will more than set you on the right path:
+To help you explore this idea though, here is a list of articles that will more than set you on the right path:

 - *12/18/10* [Speed Up Your Site with Delayed Content][24 Ways Speed]
 - *02/12/11* [Conditional Loading for Responsive Designs][24 Ways Loading]